Want to know how hackers can hack your account? Do you learn the techniques a hacker can use to hack your account? Then you must give a read to this.

 What is a spear phishing attack?

-Fishing, in which you through the bait and wait for any fish to come and bite.
+Fishing, in which you throw the bait and wait for any fish to come and bite.
 While in a spear-phishing attack, you are being followed individually instead of dropping your bait into the ocean and waiting for any fish to bite.

 Facebook phishing and other attacks

-Spoofing address and phishing E-mail
+Spoofing address and phishing e-mail

 A phone call may also perform a phishing attack.
 For example, you receive a phone call from a bank account asking for your account details.
 But it’s not known whether this call is originating from this number.